mveyette/readBT/README.md

 >>> [4.12952405e-95 4.12952405e-95 4.12952405e-95 ...
 6.09817664e-06 6.08555231e-06 6.07295412e-06]
 ```

 This function can also convolved the model down to a desired resolution.
 However, make sure to set a wavelength range in microns withe the `waverange` keyword or else it will take a VERY long time to process the whole spectum.
-You can also use `npix` toset the desired sampling per resolution element of the output.
+You can also use `npix` to set the desired sampling per resolution element of the output.
 ```python
 from readBT import readBT
 wave, flam = readBT('lte3000-5.28-M-1.00-A+0.40-C+0.35-O+0.89.txt.xz', R=2500, waverange=[2.0,2.5], npix=10)